 We just got back from a fun weekend in the San Antonio area where we stayed at a $10 million luxury RV resort, played a couple rounds of golf, got a massage, and saw the sights of San Antonio from a helicopter.

 A new destination luxury RV resort opened in Castroville, which is just 20 minutes west of San Antonio, and when we heard about it we checked out the website, packed the RV and headed south!
 Wow, were we impressed with Alsatian RV Resort and Golf Club.
 The mission statement for Alsatian RV Resort sums it up pretty well: "Our Mission while designing the resort was to create a recreational destination experience for RV owners that would truly be the equivalent of that offered in five star hotels resorts."
 And from our perspective they exceeded that goal - we have been camping since 1976 and never experienced an RV resort quite like Alsatian.
-It's not surprising that they received a coveted 10/10/10 rating from Good Sam (less than 10 parks in Texas have that rating) and they made our list of the Best RV Parks in Texas.
+It's not surprising that they received a coveted 10/10/10 rating from Good Sam (less than 10 parks in Texas have that rating).

 The next morning we dove a minute up the road from our campsite and teed off at Alsatian Golf Club.
 For three days, from the patio of our Casita I had been watching golfers try to par the 14th hole with little luck and a few curse words.
 So I set a goal to par that hole and a couple nights around dusk I snuck on the green of the 14th hole and practiced some putting and chipping.
 So I was confident that I was going to par the 14th.
 Instead I lost a ball in the creek that crossed the fairway, missed the chip shot by a mile, and three putted and like most of the other golfers I'd watched, I cursed and jumped back in the golf cart and hoped for a better score on the 15th hole.